Skip to Content

 B&Bs in Rye

-I love the 500-year old Standard Inn in the heart of the citadel which is where we stay if we’re in town for a wedding or event.
-The old bar is a lovely spot for their excellent breakfast.
-Look for the ancient carvings on the beams.
+I love the 500-year-old Standard Inn in the heart of the old town, and we tend to stay here if we’re in town for a wedding or event.
+There are only five rooms – we always try to book the spacious Hythe room, which overlooks the street.
+The old bar is a lovely spot for their excellent breakfast – look out for the timeworn carvings on the beams.

-There are only five rooms – we always try and book the spacious Hythe room which overlooks the street.
-The Standard isn’t for you if you’d like an early night as the bar below the rooms can be noisy but we’re usually partying til late when we stay so it’s never been an issue.
-The Standard serves good food on their lunch and dinner menus.
+The Standard isn’t for you if you’d like an early night, as the bar below the rooms can be noisy.
+We’re usually partying til late when we stay, so it’s never been an issue.
+The Standard also serves good food on their lunch and dinner menu.

 Self Catering Holiday Cottages in Rye